Why Are Midsize SUV Headlights Failing Safety Tests?

 How Do You Check for Recalls on Your Vehicle?

-There are multiple online resources that store vehicle recall information online.
-Search for your vehicle on one of these sites and you may find the type of product that was recalled.
+Multiple online resources store vehicle recall information online.
+Search for your car on one of these sites, and you may find the type of product that was recalled.
 This can help determine the cause of the accident.

 When Did the Accident and Recall Occur?